HiroTex/OSD-XMB/README.md

 <details>
 <summary>The UI keeps moving to the left</summary>

-- If you are using an 8bitdo adapter, disconnect it and plug a PS2 Joystick.
+- If you are using an 8bitdo adapter, switch to digital mode by using the button combo `L1 + R1 + Select + DPad Up`.
+Digital mode is indicated by the LED on the adapter turning white.
 </details>

 ## Credits and Special Thanks